TylorS/typed/docs/fx/Fx.ts.md

 ## filterMapCause

-Filter and map the Error of an Fx.
+Filter and map the Cause of an Fx.

 **Signature**